Insta-star wars: China tensions in Southeast Asia flare online

 On a lighter note, another meme celebrated Thailand, Hong Kong and Taiwan as a “Milk Tea Alliance” because of a shared fondness for the iced drink.

-Additional reporting by Beijing newsroom; Editing by Robert Birsel
+Additional reporting by Beijing newsroom; Editing by Matthew Tostevin and Robert Birsel